dwirx/CLIProxyAPI-manage/README.md

 - `quota-exceeded` - Auto-switch behavior when quota exceeded
 - `remote-management` - Remote access settings

+#### `~/.cli-proxy-api/dataproxy.db`

+Analytics database used by the GUI:
+- Auto-created on first request
+- Stores request logs and model usage
+- Used for model quota and usage charts

 #### `~/.factory/config.json`

 Factory Droid configuration.
 See `configs/droid-config.json.example` for reference.